Société Civile Immobilière (SCI)

 If the owners are non-resident this advantage applies without restriction, but it can also be structured to apply in part to those who are resident.

-The reason why a SCI structure avoids French inheritance rules for non-residents is that only fixed assets held by them are captured by the rules and, as shares in a company are considered as meubles (movable objects), they are exempt from controls on the disposal of fixed assets in France.
+The reason why a SCI structure avoids French inheritance laws for non-residents is that only fixed assets held by them are captured by the rules and, as shares in a company are considered as meubles (movable objects), they are exempt from controls on the disposal of fixed assets in France.

 Thus, if you are non-resident, the use of an SCI enables you to dispose of the property as you wish, without being encumbered by enforced inheritance rights.